 But we want to be completely honest with you:

 Real sailing trips are very rare and very expensive in the Komodo National Park.
 Most companies use this term “sailing” for marketing purposes.
-Most boats are built to look like sailing boats but almost all of them are motorized and can’t sail.
+Most boats are even built to look like sailing boats but almost all of them are motorized and can’t actually sail.

 How to get to Komodo National Park